jianyuan/terraform-provider-sentry/docs/data-sources/issue_alert.md

 - `internal_id` (String) The internal ID for this issue alert.
 - `organization` (String) The slug of the organization the issue alert belongs to.
-- `project` (String) The slug of the project to create the issue alert for.
+- `project` (String) The slug of the project the issue alert belongs to.

 ### Read-Only